deadflowers/mediaswap/README.md

-# Mediaswap

 **Quickly convert audio, image, and video files via right-click menus or use the CLI.**

 ### Desktop non-app
 Mediaswap is a robust wrapper designed to bring the power of **FFmpeg** and **ImageMagick** to your Ubuntu/GNOME desktop.
-The GUI is familiar because it's your shell and file manager.
+The GUI is familiar because it's yours: the shell and file manager you are already using.
+If you can copy, cut, paste with your mouse, you already know how to use MediaSwap to bulk transform your media files.

-Essentially a **Zenity** powered non-app that attaches itself to your shell, integrating seamlessly into your environment, and organically into your workflow.
-Natural and intuitive your great grandfather could figure out remastering his Glenn Miller Orchestra records in like 3 minutes.
-This pop up powered shell extension wrapper set passes commands to the CLI app.
-That's right you have the same powers in terminal mode and can absolutely use Mediaswap on your remote server with no desktop, or the Termux console of your Android phone.
+Essentially a **Zenity** powered non-app, there's new big programs to load or learn.
+MediaSwap attaches to your shell, integrating seamlessly into your environment, and organically into your workflow.
+So natural and intuitive your great grandfather could figure out remastering his Glenn Miller Orchestra records in 3 minutes.
+The shell extension is composed of wrapper scripts in your GTK system.
+You interact via normal menus plus some new dialogues and slider elements that extend functionality with a native feel.
+Then these components pass commands back to a master CLI app.
+That's right, MediaSwap also has a terminal interface.
+And yes you can absolutely use on your remote server with no desktop.
+And even the Termux console of your Android phone.

 shut up ray! 🤬